biocpp/biocpp-core/doc/core/tutorial_ranges/index.md

 We provide overview tables for all our view adaptors that document which concepts are modelled by the views they return.

-## Views in the standard library and in SeqAn
+## Views in the standard library and in BioC++

-The standard library in C++20 provides a number of useful views and SeqAn provides many views, as well.
+The standard library in C++20 provides a number of useful views and BioC++ provides many views, as well.
-Most views provided by SeqAn3 are specific to biological operations, like bio::views::trim_quality which trims sequences based on the quality or bio::views::complement which generates the complement of a nucleotide sequence.
+Most views provided by BioC++ are specific to biological operations, like bio::views::trim_quality which trims sequences based on the quality or bio::views::complement which generates the complement of a nucleotide sequence.
-But SeqAn3 also provides some general purpose views.
+But BioC++ also provides some general purpose views.

-Have a look at the \link views views-submodule \endlink to get an overview of SeqAn's views and also read through the detailed description on that page now that you had a more gentle introduction.
+Have a look at the \link views views-submodule \endlink to get an overview of BioC++'s views and also read through the detailed description on that page now that you had a more gentle introduction.

 \assignment{Assignment 3: Fun with views III}